huangsicong/pytorch_codebase/README.md

   - `cuda`: (boolean) Whether or not to use CUDA.
   - `verbose`: (boolean) Verbose or not for logging and print statements.
   - `random_seed`: (int) Random seed.
-  - `n_test_batch`: (int) Number of batch you want to test on during training or IWAE.
+  - `n_val_batch`: (int) Number of batch you want to test on during training or IWAE.
 During training it'll test on a held-out validation set.